tilt-dev/k3d-local-registry/README.md

 Verify the pod spun up correct with: `kubectl get pods -l "app=nginx-test-registry"`

 Congrats!
-You can now use the image name `registry:5000/alpine` in any resources you deploy to the Kind cluster.
+You can now push images to `localhost:5000/xxx`, and reference them in your k8s YAML as `registry.local:5000/xxx`.

 [Tilt](https://tilt.dev) will automatically detect the local registry created by this script, and do the image tagging dance (as of Tilt v0.12.0).
 In your Tiltfle and in your K8s YAML, just